pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

     ret     0ch
 memset endp
 ```
+### `strcmp`
-- `strcmp` function: First find one string's length so that we know how maximum times we need to loop through the 2 string and compare.
+First find one string's length so that we know how maximum times we need to loop through the 2 string and compare.
 If meets any different before reach the limit, stop execution and return the result based on the flags affected by the `cmpsb` instruction.
 If we continously meet equal characters for `len` times, it is probably equal (if the other string reachs its end too) or the string we calculated length is smaller in size.
 ```assembly
 strcmp proc
     push    ebp